 A Review of Business Insider, CNN, CNBC, etc Travel Stories

-In about 2021 to 2025, I reviewed stories on CNN, CNBC, Business Insider and other media, about Americans “who moved abroad”.
-I chose to make an annotated bibliography of the stories and then analyzed the stories.
+In about 2021 to 2025, I reviewed over 400 stories on CNN, CNBC, Business Insider, Huffington Post, and other media, about Americans “who moved abroad” and made an annotated bibliography of the stories and then analyzed the data.

 Most of “I moved abroad” articles can be summarized as: